zine860/Embodied-AI-Papers/README.md

 # Embodied-AI-Papers

 This repository contains the latest research papers for embodied AI organized by categories.
-For more detailed analysis, follow me [here](https://x.com/alexkoven) and [here](https://www.linkedin.com/in/alexander-nettekoven/).
+For more detailed updates, follow me [here](https://x.com/alexkoven) and [here](https://www.linkedin.com/in/alexander-nettekoven/).

 ## Table of Contents